rails/rails/guides/source/configuring.md

 * `ActiveRecord::ConnectionAdapters::Mysql2Adapter.emulate_booleans` controls whether Active Record will consider all `tinyint(1)` columns as booleans.
 Defaults to `true`.

-The schema dumper adds additional configuration options:
+The schema dumper adds one additional configuration option:

 * `ActiveRecord::SchemaDumper.ignore_tables` accepts an array of tables that should _not_ be included in any generated schema file.
-This setting is ignored unless `config.active_record.schema_format == :ruby`.
-* `ActiveRecord::SchemaDumper.standardized_argument_widths` configures whether colum arguments should be lined up or not in dump.
-By default this is `true`.
-This setting is ignored unless `config.active_record.schema_format == :ruby`.
-* `ActiveRecord::SchemaDumper.standardized_type_widths` configures whether colum types should be lined up or not in dump.
-By default this is `true`.
 This setting is ignored unless `config.active_record.schema_format == :ruby`.

 ### Configuring Action Controller